julep-ai/julep/sdks/python/julep/api/reference.md

 <dl>
 <dd>

-Update undefined by id (overwrite)
+Update an existing Agent by id (overwrites existing values; use PATCH for merging instead)
 </dd>
 </dl>
 </dd>